Ivan Kolpakov: Biography

 From 2012 to 2014, Kolpakov lived in Moscow and was the head of the special correspondents department in the Lenta.ru online media.

 In October 2014 he moved to Riga, Latvia to become the deputy editor-in-chief of the media project Meduza.
 In 2016, the founder and editor-in-chief of Meduza, former editor of Lenta.ru, Galina Timchenko, appointed Kolpakov to the position of editor-in-chief, remaining the general director of the publication.
 In November 2018, Kolpakov left Meduza by his own decision.

 In 2017, Kolpakov was a panelist at the International Symposium on Online Journalism.

 Sex scandal

-In October 20 2018, Kolpakov was accused to have groped the wife of a colleague at a party in honour of the publication's birthday.
+On October 20, 2018, Kolpakov was accused to have groped the wife of a colleague at a party in honour of the publication's birthday.
 This received a great response in the media, and Kolpakov was suspended from work for two weeks.
 On November 6, Meduza's board of directors decided to return him to his workplace.
 The information drew criticism from readers.
 As a result, after several days of work, on November 9, Kolpakov himself decided to resign.

 At the beginning of 2019, it became known that, despite the dismissal, Kolpakov continues to cooperate with the editorial office and may soon officially return to a leadership position (presumably as a publisher).
 This information was confirmed by Galina Timchenko.
 Kolpakov was re-appointed editor-in-chief of Meduza on March 11, 2019.